Sodium, serum

 Indications

-Monitoring fluid and electrolyte balance.
+Monitoring the balance of fluid and electrolyte.

 Sample